-Ijmuiden is a major seaport located at the entrance to North Sea Canal (Nordzee Kanaal), approx 30 km (18 ml) west of Amsterdam's downtown.
+Ijmuiden is a major seaport located at the entrance to North Sea Canal (Nordzee Kanaal), approx 30 km (18 mi) west of Amsterdam's downtown.
 Port IJmuiden (locode NLIJM) has sea locks and harbors.
 Along the canal's banks, there are large beaches, dunes with bunkers, a national park, fort island.

 North Sea Canal connects North Sea with IJ Bay in Amsterdam.
 This is an important shipping canal along which are located the Hoogovensmuseum, the sluice gates system (at the canal's mouth), the Sea and Harbour Museum.

 Besides Velsen Town Hall, important sights are the North Sea locks (among the world's largest).
 They are able to close off a shipping lane with width 164 ft (50 m) and depth / draft 39 ft (12 m).
 There are plans to enlarge or create a new set to facilitate passage for larger vessels.

 A new (world's largest) sealock is currently under construction at IJmuiden (North Sea Canal's entrance).
 The new facility will provide access to Port Amsterdam even to the world's largest cruise vessels.

 The new sealock has length of 500 m (1640 ft), width 70 m (230 ft) and depth / max draft 18 m (59 ft), ranking it the world’s largest.
 Construction works started in January 2016, with scheduled completion by the end of 2019.
 After the sealock's inauguration, Amsterdam port will be accessible (for all types of marine vessels) 24 hours a day.